swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 also suboptimal for many memoization tasks, since the cache cannot be reused across copies of the value.
 A value-oriented memoized property implementation might look very different, using a class instance to store the cached value out-of-line in order to avoid mutation of the value itself.
-Lazy properties are also unable to surface any additional operations over a regular property, such as to reset a lazy property's storage to be recomputed again.

 There are important property patterns outside of lazy initialization.
 It often makes sense to have "delayed", once-assignable-then-immutable properties to support multi-phase initialization:

 ```swift
 class Foo {